 However, they must cover their efforts with their own resources and provide written guarantee that:

-A commitment letter must be provided by the host institution management for each applicant (main applicant, co-applicants, and associated applicants).
+A host commitment letter must be provided by the host institution management for each applicant (main applicant, co-applicants, and associated applicants) who requests funding from SPHN.

 Driver projects should involve the relevant medical/scientific/technological centres in the field.
-Howeverm only applicants whose knowledge and expertise is necessary to the project should be included in the proposal.
+However, only applicants whose knowledge and expertise is necessary to the project should be included in the proposal.

 The SPHN call does not specify a maximum number of co-applicants.
 However, in alignment with the PHRT call for PM/PH research projects (see https://www.sfa-phrt.ch/about), such consortia are typically composed of 2-6 applicants.